RHEA-2018:2385 and RHEA-2018:2531 rhel-system-roles bug fix and enhancement update

 With the RHEA-2018:2531 advisory, the network role has been updated to better represent the state of the network connections.
 The former state setting was split into two settings:

-• persistent_state, which represents the on-disk saved state of the connection profile and accepts the values present and absent
+state, which represents the runtime state and accepts the valuesupanddownpersistent_state, which represents the on-disk saved state of the connection profile and accepts the valuespresentandabsent

-Setting persistent_state to absent ensures that the profile does not exist, if it exists, it will be deleted.
+Settingpersistent_statetoabsentensures that the profile does not exist, if it exists, it will be deleted.

 A compatibility layer ensures that all the values for state as defined previously are still accepted.
 However, it is recommended to update the playbooks to use the new syntax because the old one is deprecated.